Hawai'ian Hula Dance

 Facilitated by Lydia Mathi

 This workshop is an introduction to traditional Hawai'ian hula dance.
 Workshop participants will learn the basic posture and steps of hula, and will then learn simple choreography to a classic Hawai'ian song.
-As hula dance is intrinsically connected to the indigenous culture of Hawai'i, workshop participants will also learn a bit about Hawai'ian culture and history along the way.
-Those of all genders who are passionate about learning about other cultures are encouraged to come by!
+As hula dance is intrinsically connected to the Indigenous culture of Hawai'i, workshop participants will also learn a bit about Hawai'ian culture and history along the way.
+Those of all genders who are passionate about dance and learning about other cultures are encouraged to come by!